ViggieM/minimalistdjango/_posts/2023-10-13-loading-spinners.md

   - tailwindcss
 categories:
   - Frontend
+excerpt: "How to create loading spinners with htmx and tailwindcss"
 ---

-How to create loading spinners with htmx and tailwindcss.

 Htmx is pretty awesome for [forms]({% link _posts/2023-09-06-django-htmx.md %}) and you can handle some pretty complex things with just a few attributes.
 Sometimes when you submit a form, the response comes very fast from the server, and you don't even notice the delay, especially during local development.